alexbates/Tamari/README.md

 Try it out at https://demo.tamariapp.com

-Some functionality is disabled and data is not saved on the demo.
+Some functionality is disabled and data is deleted every 20 minutes.

 ## Features
 - **Create User Accounts.** Login with an email and password.
 If configured on the instance, account passwords can be reset by sending a reset request to the email associated with your account.